When to fly

 The modern city with a traditional soul, London is one of the most fascinating - and best-value - destinations.
 As with the other top-ranking European cities, there is a heady mix of old and new.
 The ancient Tower of London, Houses of Parliament, Buckingham Palace and other royal residences stand beside modern edifices such as City Hall, the Gherkin and Shard London Bridge.
-Add in the capital's parks and masterpiece-stuffed museums and galleries (most of which are free to visit) and it's little wonder why millions of travellers book flights to London each year.
+Add in the capital's parks and masterpiece-stuffed museums and galleries (most of which are free to visit) and it's little wonder why millions of travellers book cheap flights to London each year.

 Back to top

 July and August are usually the warmest months, however, the British summer has a reputation for being a washout.
 January is the coolest month with temperatures in the low single digits.
 Spring and autumn can be very pleasant, as the temperatures are usually higher than the rest of the UK.
 The rain is heaviest during November when the city averages 6cm (2.5 inches).